 Preparation is Less Costly Than Learning Through Tragedy

-Organizations must have these plans in place in the event of natural disasters, unsafe conditions that may impact the area, or even when a global pandemic happens, as we have all been experiencing since early 2020.
+Organizations must have these plans in place in the event of natural disasters, unsafe conditions that may impact the area, or even when a global pandemic happens.

-When these types of events occur, organizations must be prepared to respond quickly.
+Organizations must be prepared to respond quickly when these types of events occur.
 All healthcare organizations must have an Emergency Action Plan (EAP) and a Disaster Recovery Plan (DRP) written, communicated, tested, and activated when necessary.

 Emergency Action Plan